kotolex/pd_proto/SPECIFICATION.md

 Unlike Python's arbitrary-precision integers, primitives within this protocol are bounded by Rust's i64::MAX value (9_223_372_036_854_775_807).
 Negative integers are converted to positive numbers by stripping the minus sign and are prefixed with a dedicated tag 11, inheriting the same threshold.
-Integers are serialized via the Varint algorithm described above; the storage delta becomes apparent for values greater than 127.
+Integers are serialized via the Varint algorithm described above; the storage delta becomes clear for values greater than 127.

-Highly recurrent integer constants (0, 1-13, 15, 20, 24, 50, 100, 1000) bypass Varint processing and map directly to dedicated standalone tags.
+Highly recurrent integer constants (0, 1–13, 15, 20, 24, 50, 100, 1000) bypass Varint processing and map directly to dedicated standalone tags.

 ### Float

 Standard float primitives are serialized as an 8-byte Big-Endian sequence, excluding 0.0 and optimized decimal structures.
 Special IEEE 754 values such as Inf, -Inf, and NaN are fully supported.

 Float optimization scales down the 8-byte overhead based on decimal precision, targeting values with up to 6 decimal places.
 The optimization routine evaluates the following logic:
  - The value must map cleanly to an optimization-eligible precision tier (1 to 6 decimal places).
  - The value at n decimal places must reside below an upper bound threshold, defined as 268_435_455.0 divided by 10^n.
  - The float is multiplied by 10^n to truncate decimal components, converting it into a standard integer.
- - The encoder writes the corresponding tag (e.g., FLOAT_6 26) followed by the derived integer payload via Varint.
+ - The encoder writes the corresponding tag (e.g., FLOAT_6 [26]) followed by the derived integer payload via Varint.

 During deserialization, the operation is reversed: the parser infers the scaling exponent n from the tag, reads the Varint integer, and divides it by 10^n to recreate the precise float primitive.